 How do I verify that a security company in Carson City is licensed?

 Each profile shows the company's license status and, where available, its license number.
-You can cross-check it on your state licensing board's public lookup — the Bureau of Security and Investigative Services (BSIS) in California or the Department of Financial and Professional Regulation (IDFPR) in Illinois.
-If a company doesn't appear in the registry, or its license shows as expired, suspended or revoked, don't hire it.
+Cross-check it on Nevada PILB's public license lookup.
+If a company doesn't appear, or its license shows as expired, suspended or revoked, don't hire it.
+The official lookup for Nevada is Nevada PILB Public Access — licence, work card and firearms instructor search: https://pilbonbaseweb.nv.gov/publicAccess/

 How do I request security quotes in Carson City?